Yuriy17/rsschool-cv/cv.md

     ```

 6. Since summer 2019 I, ve been working on portal elearning.mslu.by, from fronted part like appearence(at the start Bootstrap 3, after Bootstrap 4)
-and later backend(at the start Python 2.7, after Python 3.7), and now actively learning React Hooks with basic React classes.
+and later backend(at the start Python 2.7, after Python 3.7), parallel finished RS 2019 Q3 and now actively learning React Hooks with basic React classes.

 7. Education and courses: